allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 }
 ```

-Combining stubbing and request verification in one method is not recommended because it can lead to a less comfortable developer experience (DX).
+Combining stubbing and request verification in one method is not recommended.
 Creating stubs in this way makes their usage less convenient since not every test requires detailed verification of what is being sent in the request body.
 The vast majority of tests will stub the endpoint based on the principle:
 accept a given request as long as its structure is preserved and will verify hypotheses other than the content of the request body (mainly end-to-end tests).